jeevanp03/Cognite_Take_Home/README.md

 ### Testing

 The project includes a basic stubbed dictionary for testing purposes, which considers a word valid if its length is even.
 For more comprehensive testing, integrate a more complex dictionary or word checking mechanism.

-### Future Enhancements

-- **Dynamic Input:** Enhance the application to accept user input dynamically from the command line or a graphical interface.
-- **Expanded Dictionary:** Implement a more complex dictionary or integrate an external API for word validation.
-- **Efficiency Improvements:** Optimize the letter combination generation algorithm for speed and memory usage.